PAMGuardLearning/Intro2Pamguard/README.md

 ## Getting started
 The tutorial text is located in the repository (Introduction to PAMGuard.pdf).
 You will also need to download the accompanying dataset from Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13880212.svg)](https://doi.org/10.5281/zenodo.13880212)

 Risch, D., Quer, S., Edwards, E., Beck, S., Macaulay, J., Calderan, S. (2018).
-Acoustic data from the Scottish west coast recorded with a single-element recording unit (Scottish Association for Marine Science) doi: 10.5281/zenodo.13880212
+Acoustic data from the Scottish west coast recorded with a single-element recording unit doi: 10.5281/zenodo.13880212